ChiaraPassaro/bunch_of_bubbles/README.md

 const state = reactive({ count: 0 })
 ```

-With the Composition Api we have to import the function we want to use in the script, in this case `reactive`, then we'll can use it to create a reactive state.
-This function accept an object and return a Proxy object.
+With the Composition Api we have to import the function we want to use in the script, in this case `reactive`, then we’ll use it to create a reactive state.
+This function accepts an object and return a Proxy object.

 From the documentation
 > Reactive objects are **JavaScript Proxies** and behave just like normal objects.
 The difference is that Vue is able to track the property access and mutations of a reactive object.